athrur/athrur.github.io/_posts/2022-08-01-tweet-based-trading.md

 <img src="../assets/13th-may-tweet.png">

 Sure enough, the price went up.
 Over 20% in under 20 minutes in fact.
 Crazy!
-But is this a one off?
+But is this a one-off?
 Not at all.
 In fact out of the 26 tweets (**not including replies**) that Elon Musk has ever sent containing "doge", 23 out of them have caused the price to go up, with an average price increase 15 minutes later of 7.24%!
 That's a pretty good return for 15 minutes of work.

-Moral of the story, if you want to make money, just follow Elon Musk on Twitter, and get ready to remortgage your house to buy Dogecoin.
+The moral of the story, is if you want to make money, just follow Elon Musk on Twitter, and get ready to remortgage your house to buy Dogecoin.

 **DISCLAIMER: NOT FINANCIAL ADVICE, DO NOT DO THIS**